mrparsing/C-Projects/README.md

 - **[Ball gravity simulation](./ball_gravity_simulation/)** — An **interactive particle sandbox**: balls fall, collide with each other (elastic-ish with restitution), bounce on walls/floor, and resolve penetration against obstacles.
 - **[Rotating Cube](./cube/)** — A program that renders a rotating 3‑D wireframe cube using **SDL2**.
+- **[Liquid simulation](./liquid%20simulation/)** — A program that simulates water flowing through a grid of square cells using a very simple cellular model.
 ---

 # 🚧 Work in Progress